History of the FIBA Basketball World Cup: South American dominance (1950-1963)

-Politics reared its head again at the 1963 FIBA World Championship.
-The event was awarded to Manila, Philippines in what was to be the first tournament held outside South America.
-However, the Philippine government refused to give visas to the socialist countries (Soviet Union and Yugoslavia).
-The tournament was instead moved back to Brazil for the second time in three tournaments.
-Rio de Janeiro again hosted the final round, and routinely had sellout crowds of more than 25,000.
-The tournament belonged to the hosts, as Brazil did not lose a game en route to winning its second consecutive world championship.
-Although the tournament was once again dominated by teams from the Americas (eight of thirteen teams), Europe grabbed its first medals with Yugoslavia and the Soviet Union claiming the silver and bronze, respectively.
-The United States team, although later deemed "inferior" by FIBA, was still composed of the same AAU, college, and armed forces players that won the gold medal at the 1963 Pan American Games just weeks before.
-Despite this, the Americans had three losses to finish in fourth place, the first time they failed to win a medal at the tournament.
+Politics once again played a role in the 1963 FIBA World Championship.
+The event had been awarded to Manila, Philippines, marking the first tournament to be held outside South America.
+However, the Philippine government refused to grant visas to the socialist countries (the Soviet Union and Yugoslavia).
+The tournament was subsequently moved back to Brazil for the second time in three tournaments.
+With diplomatic relations between the Soviet Union and Brazil at the time, Rio de Janeiro hosted the final round, routinely attracting sellout crowds of over 25,000 spectators.
+The tournament belonged to the hosts, as Brazil did not lose a game en route to winning their second consecutive World Championship.
+Although the tournament was again dominated by teams from the Americas (eight out of thirteen teams), Europe claimed its first medals, with Yugoslavia and the Soviet Union taking silver and bronze, respectively.
+The United States team, although later deemed "inferior" by FIBA, was still composed of the same AAU, college, and armed forces players who had won the gold medal at the 1963 Pan American Games just weeks before.
+Despite this, the Americans finished with three losses, placing fourth, marking the first time they failed to win a medal at the tournament.

-European Dominance (1967–1982)
+European Dominance (1967-1982)

 The 1967 FIBA World Championship was held in South America for the fifth consecutive time, this time in Montevideo, Uruguay.
 The 1967 tournament ushered in a new era in the World Championship – it was the first all-European final and the first tournament that had a qualification process, albeit an informal one.
 The Soviet Union, Yugoslavia, Poland, and Italy qualified by finishing in the top four at EuroBasket 1965; Japan grabbed the Asian qualifier spot by winning the 1965 ABC Championship; and Argentina, Brazil, Peru, and Chile qualified by finishing in the top four at the 1966 South American Basketball Championship.
 They were joined by hosts Uruguay and North American teams USA, Mexico, and Puerto Rico, which had no formal qualification process.
 Israel was also invited, but declined the participation.
 Chile likewise elected not to participate and were replaced by fellow South American side Paraguay.
 For the first time, a European team won the tournament, as the Soviet Union finished the round robin final round in first place despite an early 59–58 loss to the United States.
 Yugoslavia, Brazil, and the United States each finished at 4–2, with Yugoslavia taking the silver and Brazil the bronze based on their head-to-head results.
 The United States once again sent a hodgepodge team, assembling for the first time only ten days before the tournament.
 The hosts Uruguay were embarrassed in multiple ways – they finished last in the final round after going only 1–5 in the tournament, and games were hosted in "The Cylinder", a massive steel and concrete structure that required blankets and electric heaters for the players when temperatures inside dropped to 35 F. Starting with this tournament, the Naismith Trophy was awarded to the tournament champion.